Chaos on the hypercube: Introduction

-As was already noted by Parisi, the average spectral density for large $d$ is well approximated by the $Q$-Hermite spectral density with $Q=\cos \phi$.
+As was already noted by Parisi, the average spectral density for large $d$ is well approximated by the Q-Hermite spectral density with $Q=\cos \phi$.
 This also is the case for the double scaling limit with $q^2/N$ fixed ($Q=e^{-2q^2/N}$) for the $q$-body SYK model of $N$ interacting Majorana fermions \cite{Bagrets2016,Garcia-Garcia:2017pzl,Cotler2016,Jia:2018ccl,Berkooz:2018qkz,Berkooz:2018jqr}.
 For $\phi > \pi/2$, $Q$ becomes negative and spectrum splits into two bands, which also happens for the supercharge of the supersymmetric SYK model \cite{Fu:2016vas,Garcia-Garcia:2018ruf,Kanazawa:2017dpd}.
 The spectral fluctuations of the HC model from one realization to the next are quite different from those of the SYK model.
-In the SYK model these fluctuations result from the covariance of the first $O(N)$ moments, decouple from the RMT fluctuations quite well, and can be eliminated \cite{Flores_2001,Altland:2017eao,Garcia-Garcia:2018ruf,Saad:2018bqo,Gharibyan:2018jrp,Jia:2019orl}.
-For HC model, which can also formulated in terms of gamma matrices in $2d$ dimensions, the fluctuations due to the first few moments are suppressed, but higher moments seem to contribute significantly to the deviation from RMT level statistics.
+In the SYK model these fluctuations result from the covariance of the first $O(N)$ moments, they decouple from the RMT fluctuations quite well, and can be eliminated \cite{Flores_2001,Altland:2017eao,Garcia-Garcia:2018ruf,Saad:2018bqo,Gharibyan:2018jrp,Jia:2019orl}.
+For HC model, which can also formulated in terms of gamma matrices in $2d$ dimensions, the fluctuations due to the first six moments are absent, but higher moments contribute significantly to the deviation from RMT level statistics.
 The scale of these fluctuations does not seem to separate well from the scale of the RMT fluctuations.

-This model has a gap that seems to remain in the thermodynamical limit for $\phi < \pi/2$.
+The ground state of this model has a gap that seems to remain in the thermodynamic limit for $\phi < \pi/2$.
 Therefore the ground state entropy vanishes at zero temperature.
 Since for zero flux the model coincides with the coupling Hamiltonian of the Maldacena-Qi model, the ground state is also given by a ThermoField Double (TFD) state.
 However, contrary to the Maldacena-Qi model, the overlap with the TFD state decreases considerably for nonzero magnetic flux.